 What are perennial sunflowers?

 These members of the daisy family (Asteraceae) are types of sunflowers that live for many years.
 Most species are native to North America where they live in wild plant communities such as prairies and woodlands, depending on the specific species.
+They look so lovely growing in partnership with native meadow grasses and other flowering plants.

 Like all members of the Asteraceae family, perennial sunflowers have daisy-like flowers with a central core of multiple tiny blooms surrounded by brightly colored petals.
 Most are tall, except those with cultivars that have been bred to be short in stature.
 Many perennial sunflowers are late blooming and all require full sun, though there are a few species noted below that tolerate partial shade.